Cyfrin/moccasin/docs/source/dependencies.rst

 .. code-block:: bash

-    gab install ORG/REPO[@VERSION]
+    mox install ORG/REPO[@VERSION]

 For example:

 .. code-block:: bash

     # Without a version
-    gab install pcaversaccio/snekmate
+    mox install pcaversaccio/snekmate
     # With a version
-    gab install pcaversaccio/snekmate@0.1.0
+    mox install pcaversaccio/snekmate@0.1.0

-This will create an entry in your `gaboon.toml` file that looks like this:
+This will create an entry in your `moccasin.toml` file that looks like this:

 .. code-block:: toml